VeekeeFr/installer_compilation/README.md

 Note: Enabling UAC will ignore all setup arguments

 2b.
 For simple use, just add exe files.
-Each exe files will be included and executed separately (using runas).
+Each exe files will be included and executed separately (using runas), unless a setup.exe or an install.exe file is included.

 2c.
 Custom hooks can be included :
 - pre_install.nsh : Script will be executed before any exe file execution (from the section)